Doctors & Staff

 In his off time, Dr. Hovsepyan plays soccer, tennis, and chess.
 He reads fiction books and listens to too many podcasts.
 Dr. Hovsepyan encourages you to tell him your BEST (or WORST) optometry joke.

 Dr. Kajikawa is currently retired and is spending more time with his family, landscaping, and playing pickleball.
 He is so honored to have had the privilege to serve so many patients, sometimes spanning multiple generations.

 In my career, I’ve asked this question to my patients over 500,000 times.
 And I never tire of asking.
 Being an optometrist has been my calling since the age of 3.
 My mother tells the story of preparing a whole fish for dinner with me standing on a chair poking at the eyes of the fish.
 I was fascinated with eyes.

 It might also be from the fact that my first pair of prescription glasses were given to me at the age of 18 months old.
 I promptly took the glasses outside and scraped the lens on the sandpaper roof of the dog house.
 So much for that pair of glasses!
 I had strabismic, eye muscle, surgery at age 4 years old and years of vision therapy.

 I eventually went to the Southern California School of Optometry after attending UCLA.
 Go Bruins!
 My path to private practice was a circuitous route, gaining much varied experience.
 Once starting my own practice, I knew that I had found where I belonged.
-It has been my privilege and honor to serve so many of my patients, sometimes spanning multiple generations.

 One of my proudest achievements has been to mentor twelve interns in my practice who have each gone on to optometry school.
 They are the future of optometry.
 I am impressed with their desire to serve this rewarding profession by putting the visual and medical needs of their patients first.